Dental Hygiene Selective Admission Requirements

 Mandatory Orientation and Equipment Purchases

 Both first and second year students must attend a mandatory orientation the week before the start of classes.
 Students are required to purchase instruments, magnification loupes and uniforms, refer to the Cost Estimate sheet for more detailed information regarding additional expenses.
-Other critical requirements include proof of Hepatitis vaccination and titer, annual TB test, vision examination, dental examination and current health care provider CPR certification.
+Other critical requirements include background checks, proof of Hepatitis vaccination and titer, annual TB test, vision examination, dental examination and current health care provider CPR certification.

 Bloodborne Pathogens/Infectious Disease(s) Policy